openwdl/wdl/SPEC.md

 🗑 Previously, setting `allow_nested_inputs` to `true` also allowed for required task inputs to be left unsatisfied by the calling workflow and only specified at runtime.
 This behavior is deprecated and will be removed in WDL 2.0.

+🗑 The ability to set `allowNestedInputs` in the workflow's `meta` section is deprecated and will be removed in WDL 2.0.

 <details>
 <summary>
 Example: allow_nested.wdl